BabbleSim/ext_NRF52_hw_models/docs/README.md

 When compiling this component using the provided Makefile (not with Zephyr's build system), the environment variable `NRFX_BASE` and `NATIVE_SIM_PATH` must be set.
 `NRFX_BASE` must point to the path where nrfx has been cloned.
-The nrfx must be at least version 3.2.0.
+The nrfx must be at least version 3.2.0 for the 52 models, and 3.6.0 for the 54L15 models.
 So for example, if nrfx has been cloned as:

 ```